MagdalenaSadowska/Retail-Sales-Data-Quality-Preparation/README.md

 Just as with the country column in the sales_orders table, here too we have inconsistent country naming.
 For example, we have both DE and Germany.
 For the analysis, the country names need to be standardized, and the standardized names should also be passed on to the data collection team so they can unify them for any future analyses.

-Next, I checked the stock_quantity column for any values below 0, which would suggest errors in the data
+Next, I checked the stock_quantity column for any values below 0, which would suggest errors in the data.

 ```sql
 SELECT stock_quantity